Scooby-Doo: A Pup Named Scooby-Doo

 In 1988, after ABC's initiative to shift its Saturday morning block toward preschoolers had spectacularly failed (in part, ABC alleged, due to the introduction of people meters that preschoolers were too young to operate), ABC launched an initiative to revive classic properties that older children and parents of younger children would recognize.
 Hanna-Barbera reincarnated the original Scooby-Doo, Where Are You! cast as elementary school students (a common trope in 1980s children's TV) for a new series titled A Pup Named Scooby-Doo, which debuted on ABC in 1988.

 A Pup Named Scooby-Doo was an irreverent re-imagining of the series, heavily inspired by the classic cartoons of Tex Avery and Bob Clampett, and eschewed the realistic aesthetic of the original Scooby series for a more Looney Tunes-like style, including an episode where Scooby-Doo's parents show up and reveal his real name to be "Scoobert".
 At the same time, the series returned to its original formula in that the group unmasked human villains in costume, as opposed to the supernatural monsters of the early to mid-1980s.
 The series also established "Coolsville" as the name of the gang's hometown; this setting was retained for several of the later Scooby productions.
 The retooled show was a success, remaining in production for four seasons and on ABC's lineup until 1991.

 A Pup Named Scooby-Doo was developed and produced by Tom Ruegger, who had been the head story editor on Scooby-Doo since 1983.
 Following the first season of A Pup Named Scooby-Doo, Ruegger and much of his unit defected from Hanna-Barbera to Warner Bros.
 Animation to develop Steven Spielberg Presents Tiny Toon Adventures and later Animaniacs, Pinky and the Brain, and Freakazoid!.

 Kids' WB years (2002–08)

 What's New, Scooby-Doo?

 In 2002, following the successes of the Cartoon Network reruns, the direct to video franchise, and the first feature film, Scooby-Doo returned to Saturday morning for the first time in a decade with What's New, Scooby-Doo?, which aired on Kids' WB from 2002 until 2006.
 Produced by Warner Bros.
-Animation, the show follows the format of the original series but places it in the 21st century, featuring a heavy promotion of modern technology (computers, DVD, the Internet, cell phones) and culture.
+Animation, the show follows the format of the original series but updates the setting to the 21st century, featuring frequent inclusion of then-modern technology in the 2000s (computers, DVD, the Internet, cell phones) and culture.

 Beginning with this series, Frank Welker took over as Scooby's voice actor, while continuing to provide the voice of Fred as well.
 Casey Kasem returned as Shaggy, on the condition that the character be depicted as a vegetarian like Kasem himself.
 Grey DeLisle continued to voice Daphne, and former Facts of Life star Mindy Cohn voiced Velma.
 The series was produced by Chuck Sheetz, who had worked on The Simpsons.